atlemann/installscripts/README.md

 ## install-firacode-font.sh

-Installs the [FiraCode](https://github.com/tonsky/FiraCode) font in your system so it can be used in VSCode
+Prompts you if you want to install the [FiraCode](https://github.com/tonsky/FiraCode) font in your system and enable it in VSCode's user settings file.

 ## install-nodejs.sh